 The Matt Fraction 2011 Defenders title is purportedly going to put all the Defenders in this position when they stumble across an Ancient Conspiracy.

 A rare AI example: HAL 9000 in 2001: A Space Odyssey.
-Word of God has confirmed that HAL went crazy because he was ordered to keep something very important secret from the crew, when his entire prime directive was to provide accurate, truthful data.
-Ordering a computer to lie can be a very bad idea.
-A foreshadowing can be seen when he says:
+The sequel and the novels have confirmed that HAL went crazy because he was ordered to keep something very important secret from the crew, when his entire prime directive was to provide accurate, truthful data.
+Ordering a computer to lie can be a verybad idea:

 "Let me put it this way, Mr. Amor.
 The 9000 series is the most reliable computer ever made.
 No 9000 computer has ever made a mistake or distorted information.
 We are all, by any practical definition of the words, foolproof and incapable of error."